braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization/use_cases/carousel_view.md

 platform:
   - Android
   - FireOS
-description: "This article covers customization options for your Content Cards in your Android application."
+description: "This article covers how to implement a Content Card carousel view use case for Android and FireOS applications."
 channel:
   - content cards